wp-plugins/wp-toolbar-removal/readme.txt

 1. "Old" Admin Bar: bigger, clunkier, and redundant ...
 2. "New" Toolbar: smaller, simpler, but redundant ...
 3. "Old" Admin Bar Personal Options: full control ...
 4. "New" Toolbar Personal Options: bamboozled!
-No option to disable for backend!
+Not disabled for backend!
 5. Admin Bar and Toolbar with "One Click Logout Barless" add-on Plugin ...
 6. DashBoard with "WP Toolbar Removal": faster and user friendly ...
 7. Personal Options: not needed if Admin Bar or Toolbar is disadled and removed!